Pakistan navy to add advanced Chinese submarines

 Sign up now: Get insights on Asia's fast-moving developments

-ISLAMABAD, April 30 - Pakistan's Navy will be getting a fleet of advanced Chinese submarines, a statement from the military and a government official said on Thursday, a move to strengthen Islamabad's maritime security as part of a growing defence cooperation with Beijing.
+ISLAMABAD - Pakistan’s Navy will be getting a fleet of advanced Chinese submarines, a statement from the military and a government official said on April 30, a move to strengthen Islamabad’s maritime security as part of a growing defence cooperation with Beijing.

-The subs are in addition to Chinese-made J10-C fighter jets, which were war-tested for the first time during last year's Pakistan-India conflict.
+The subs are in addition to Chinese-made J10-C fighter jets, which were war-tested for the first time during the Pakistan-India conflict in 2025.

 Pakistan and China are longtime allies and their defence cooperation has been enhanced since the conflict erupted.